pachyderm/pachyderm/doc/docs/1.13.x/deploy-manage/manage/s3gateway/supported-operations.md

 * [Get objects](#get-objects) (Download): Gets file contents on a branch of a repo.
 * [Remove objects](#remove-objects): Atomically removes a file on a branch.

+!!!
+Info

+      When using the AWS S3 CLI, simply append `--profile <name-your-profile>` at the end of your command to reference a given profile.
+If none, the authentication token will be retrieved from the default profile.
+More info in the [**Configure your S3 client**](configure-s3client/#configure-your-s3-client) page.

+      For example, in the **Create Bucket** section below, the command would become:
+      ```shell
+      aws --endpoint-url http://localhost:30600/ s3 mb s3://master.test --profile <name-your-profile>
+      ```

 ## Create Bucket
 Call the *create an S3 bucket* command on your S3 client to create a branch in a Pachyderm repository.